Rediscovering Your Company’s Assets through Your Financial Statements

 In its simplest term, this equation explains that assets are balanced by your company’s liabilities and the equity investments brought into the company by the shareholders.
 Therefore, your company’s assets should be the sum of your liabilities and shareholders’ equity.
 Results that yield otherwise might mean there are discrepancies in your financial statements.

-Current assets are easily converted into cash.
+Current assets are short-term assets that can be used up or converted to cash within one year or one operating cycle.
 Because of this quality, current assets have a strong potential when it comes to financial liquidity.
 Being more familiar with current assets is highly recommended to make better use of them and to determine how to position them in your accounting balance sheet.

-As a business owner, you should also zero in on your noncurrent assets.
-Noncurrent assets, or assets that are not easily converted into cash, put significant value to your business.
+As a business owner, you should also zero in on your non-current assets.
+Non-current assets, or assets that are not easily converted into cash, put significant value on your business.
 This could be anything that depreciates over time: a property, equipment, or a used car.
-These values are essential in calculating depreciation, which is why it comprises a large part of your overall assets
+These values are essential in calculating depreciation, which is why it comprises a large part of your overall assets.

 Liabilities are debts that your company needs to settle within a certain period.
 These serious financial obligations are part of the balance sheet equation as well, since it will typically involve the use of current assets.
 Accounts payable and accrued expenses are under this category, which are money loaned from a third party, such as a supplier.
 Liabilities should be mapped out well according to their due date to ensure that they are paid on time.